Challenging limiting beliefs

 Beliefs create our individual and collective worlds.
 Millions of pieces of information are available to us at any one time.
-Our beliefs and the parameters which are then laid down by our beliefs determine which pieces of information we receive.
+Our beliefs lay down parameters which determine which pieces of information we receive.
 Our beliefs determine which pieces of information we accept or reject.
 If we don’t believe it, then we simply don’t perceive it, or won’t allow ourselves to perceive it.
-In the words of the song

-“No matter what they tell us No matter what they do No matter what they teach us What we believe is true” Beliefs come in all sorts of packages and create all kinds of effects in our lives.
+Beliefs come in all sorts of packages and create all kinds of effects in our lives

-- When conflicting beliefs come into our awareness it can create confusion
+- When conflicting beliefs come to our awareness they can create confusion

 - Holding opposing beliefs at the same time can cause internal conflict

-- Limiting beliefs can prevent you receiving what you want
+- Limiting beliefs can prevent you from receiving what you want

 - Subconscious beliefs appear to control your behaviour and make you feel helpless

 - You can bring subconscious beliefs into your awareness